whosonfirst/go-whosonfirst-spatial-atproto/README.md

 This method exists as a way to provide a privacy/security preserving means to return enough geographic data for user-defined extent (the bounding box of a map tile) rather than an exact coordinate such that a client may perform a final point-in-polygon operation on device.

-_Note: As of this writing the implementation of this method does NOT return the necessary data to perform an on-device point-in-polygon operation.
-The current implementation is mostly to imagine what the chatter between a client and (geo) service provider might look like._

 ```
 $> curl -s 'http://localhost:8080/xrpc/org.whosonfirst.PointInPolygonWithTile?z=12&x=655&y=1583'
 ```